acomaviation/aerobid-legal-docs/privacy_policy.md

 ACOM Aviation Ltd is the controller and responsible for your personal data (collectively referred to as **ACOM**, **we**, **us** or **our** in this privacy policy).

 We have appointed a data privacy manager who is responsible for overseeing questions in relation to this privacy policy.
-If you have any questions about this privacy policy, including any requests to exercise your[ Your Legal Rights](https://www.aero.bid/legal/privacy#9-your-legal-rights) please contact the data privacy manager using the details set out below.
+If you have any questions about this privacy policy, including any requests to exercise your[ Your Legal Rights](#9-your-legal-rights) please contact the data privacy manager using the details set out below.

 #### Contact details

 Our full details are:

 Full name of legal entity: ACOM Aviation Ltd. We are registered in England and Wales under number 13120644 and we have our registered office at Elmfield House, New Yatt Road, Witney, Oxon, England, OX28 1PB.

-Name or title of data privacy manager: Andrey Kadyrleev

 Email address: privacy@aero.bid